 When administering a special needs trust, it is important to act carefully in order to not interfere with a beneficiary’s ability to continue receiving certain benefits.
-For example, any individual who owns more than $2,000 worth of countable resources is not eligible for Supplemental Security Income.
-As a result, the trustee should not give the beneficiary any countable asset worth more than that amount.
+For example, any individual who owns more than $2,000 worth of countable assets is not eligible for Supplemental Security Income.
+As a result, the trustee should not give the beneficiary any countable assets worth more than that amount.

 Understanding Countable Assets and Special Needs Trusts

-What are countable resources?
+What are countable assets?
 The following is an overview: